Ryder Limited - Section 172(1) Statement 2021

 The Community and the Environment

-The safety of the general public on the roads, is of paramount importance to the Group.
+The safety of the general public on the roads, is of paramount importance to the Company.
 Ryder’s vehicle maintenance standards are maintained at consistently high levels thereby minimising the risk of incident.
 This also enables vehicles to be run at maximum possible efficiency in an effort to minimise the related emissions.
-Ryder is constantly striving to look to reduce the environmental effects of its customer leased vehicles, including the availability of roof-mounted solar powered mats being installed on new trailers.
+Ryder has consistently striven to look to reduce the environmental effects of its customer leased vehicles, including the availability of roof-mounted solar powered mats being installed on trailers.

 Ryder encourages the charitable activities of its employees throughout the organisation, and maintains a matching contribution policy, doubling charitable donations generated by their efforts.

 Shareholder and Debt Funders